-A pupil puts their head on the desk the moment you set the task.
+A learner puts their head on the desk the moment you set the task.
 Another sharpens their pencil for three minutes, then asks if they can go to the toilet.
 A third stares at the blank page, pen hovering, doing absolutely nothing.
 You have explained the task clearly.
 The rest of the class has started.
 So what is going on?

 The instinctive response in many staffrooms is to label this as defiance, low motivation, or laziness.
 Sometimes it is put down to attitude, parental background, or a rough morning.
 These explanations are rarely useful and they are often wrong.
 What looks like a behaviour problem is frequently a cognitive one.
 Task avoidance is, in most cases, the rational response to a metacognitive planning deficit.